-Read the constitution below, or download a PDF version of the constitution here.
+Read the constitution below (last updated in 2013), or download a PDF version of the constitution here.

 The World Council of Anthropological Associations (WCAA) is a network of national and international associations and organizations that aims to promote worldwide communication and cooperation in anthropology.

-- To promote cooperation and the sharing of information among anthropologists worldwide.
+- cooperation and the sharing of information among anthropologists worldwide and between the different anthropological communities represented by its member associations;

-- To promote jointly organized events of scientific debate and cooperation in research activities.
+- jointly organized events of scientific debate and cooperation in research activities and dissemination of anthropological knowledge;

 Each member association and organization will undertake to designate and authorize one International Delegate, who will typically be - but does not have to be - the current president (or equivalent Chief Executive officer) of the association, to represent the association on the Council.